aiven/devportal/docs/products/opensearch/howto/upgrade-clients-to-opensearch.rst

 --------------------------------------

-If you want to postpone the upgrade, we recommend locking the client version of ElasticSearch to **7.10.2** and use this version till you can proceed with the migration steps outlined above.
+If you want to postpone the upgrade, we recommend locking the client version of Elasticsearch to **7.10.2** and use this version till you can proceed with the migration steps outlined above.
 This is true for application libraries as well as for the supporting ecosystem of tooling like File Beats and Logstash.